fb55/readabilitySAX/readme.md

 * `cleanConditionally`: Removes elements that don't match specific criteria (defined by the original Readability).
 Default: true

-* `cleanAttributes`: Just allow some attributes, ignore all the crap nobody needs.
+* `cleanAttributes`: Only allow some attributes, ignore all the crap nobody needs.
 Default: true

-* `searchFurtherPages`: Indicates whether links should be checked if they point to another page.
+* `searchFurtherPages`: Indicates whether links should be checked whether they point to the next page of an article.
 Default: true

 * `linksToSkip`: A map of pages that should be ignored when searching links to further pages.
 Default: {}

 * `pageURL`: The URL of the current page.
 Will be used to resolve all other links and is ignored when searching links.
 Default: ""

-* `resolvePaths`: Indicates wheter ".." and "." inside paths should be eliminated.
+* `resolvePaths`: Indicates whether ".." and "." inside paths should be eliminated.
 Default: false

 * `removeSingleH2`: If there was just a single h2 inside of a page, Readability assumes it to be the title and removes the node.
 Default: false